physionetchallenges/python-example-2024/README.md

 You can use the scripts in this repository to generate synthetic ECG images for the [PTB-XL dataset](https://www.nature.com/articles/s41597-020-0495-6).
 You will need to generate or otherwise obtain ECG images before running the above steps.

 1. Download (and unzip) the [PTB-XL dataset](https://physionet.org/content/ptb-xl/).
-We will use `ptb-xl` as the folder name that contains the data for these commands (the full folder name is currently  `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`), but you can replace it with the absolute or relative path on your machine.
+We will use `ptb-xl` as the folder name that contains the data for these commands (the full folder name for the PTB-XL dataset is currently `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`), but you can replace it with the absolute or relative path on your machine.

-2. Add information from various spreadsheets from the dataset to the WFDB header files:
+2. Add information from various spreadsheets from the PTB-XL dataset to the WFDB header files:

         python prepare_ptbxl_data.py \
             -i ptb-xl/records100/00000 \